thi-ng/umbrella/packages/timestep/tpl.readme.md

 // see: https://docs.thi.ng/umbrella/timestep/interfaces/TimestepOpts.html
 const sim = defTimeStep({ dt: 1 / 60, startTime: Date.now() });

-// increase `a` using @ 10 units per second
-const a = defNumeric(0, (x, dt) => x + dt * 10);
+// define numeric state variable, increase using @ 10 units per second const a = defNumeric(0, (x, dt) => x + dt * 10);

-// update vector `b` using velocity of [-10, 20] (per second)
+// define vector state variable, update using velocity of [-10, 20] (per second)
-// also see thi.ng/vectors for hundreds of useful vector operations... const b = defVector([0, 0], (x, dt) => [x[0] - 10 * dt, x[1] + 20 * dt]);
+// also see thi.ng/vectors for hundreds of useful vector operations to simplify... const b = defVector([0, 0], (x, dt) => [x[0] - 10 * dt, x[1] + 20 * dt]);

-// even though the sim will update at a fixed 60fps,
+// even though the sim will update at a fixed (theoretical) 60 fps,
 // the simulated render frame rate here is only 25 fps... setInterval(() => {
-	// provide current time and an array of state values (aka IUpdatable impls) sim.update(Date.now(), [a, b]);
+	// provide current time and an array of state values to update
+	// (any IUpdatable impl can be given here, incl. custom types) sim.update(Date.now(), [a, b]);
 	// show current frame, num updates, time (relative to start) and interpolated state values console.log(sim.frame, sim.updates, sim.current, a.value, b.value);